-If you are carrying an at-fault accident, speeding ticket, reckless driving violation, or DWI in your rear view mirror, Allstate could be a better choice than AAA.
-Every car insurance company prices policies differently after a violation, so always do your due diligence and compare quotes to figure out which insurer suits you.
+If you've got an at-fault crash, speeding ticket, reckless driving violation, or DWI in your rearview mirror, Allstate could be a better choice than AAA.
+Each auto insurance company prices policies differently after a violation, so don't be afraid to shop around to figure out which insurer suits you.

 |Citation||AAA avg. annual premium||Allstate avg. annual premium|

 |At-fault accident (damage > $1,000)||$4,002||$2,290|

 Auto insurance companies rely on a driver's age to indicate risk, pricing premiums accordingly.
 An auto insurance policy is commonly more expensive for teen drivers — thanks to their inexperience — and most affordable for middle-aged drivers.
 Because every car insurance company rates ages differently, it's wise to compare rates and find great coverage.

 As a general rule, teen drivers should choose Allstate before AAA: Allstate offers average yearly savings of $3,814 versus AAA.